BCusack/Seon/Extended/beyond_the_smartphone.md

-# Beyond The Smart Phone: Boredom, Thought Trains, and a Kinder Companion
+# Beyond The Smart Phone

-Version: 0.2 (Draft)
-Owner: The Seon Core Team

-## Talk

 What if the problem isn’t our attention span?
 What if it’s our relationship with boredom—and the trains of thought that follow?